 27. In Love with Spring: My novel online

-Despite what he’d said, the sex hadn’t gotten much better.
-It was never prefaced with any significant foreplay, and ended before Jules felt anything.
+It seemed there were only two things they never discussed.
+One: sex.
+Despite what he’d said after the first time, it hadn’t gotten better.
+It didn’t hurt anymore, but it was never prefaced with any significant foreplay, and it always ended before Jules felt anything.
 She wondered if something was wrong with her, if she was one of those frigid women who couldn’t have an orgasm.
-In order to keep him from being disappointed or frustrated, she began to fake it… moan when he did, and then act like she was having trouble catching her breath when it was over.
+In order to keep him from being disappointed or frustrated, she began to fake it…moan when he did, and then act like she was having trouble catching her breath when it was over.
 Which she knew was stupid—how would he know if she didn’t tell him?
 And yet, she could never bring herself to say anything.

-But one day, lying in bed, her head on his chest and his arm draped around her shoulder, the words just popped out: “Are you going to call me over the summer?”
-I sound so pathetic… like one of those clingy girlfriends who nag their boyfriends so much they break up with them.
+But one morning, lying in bed, her head on his chest and his arm draped around her shoulder, the words just popped out: “Are you going to call me over the summer?”

 She raised her head to look into his eyes, hoping to see more enthusiasm than she’d heard in his voice.
 “You don’t have to if you don’t want to,” she said reproachfully.